-NFL Week 7 Power Rankings: 49ers On Rise While Chiefs, Cowboys Fall
+NESN

 12. Indianapolis Colts (3-2; 12): The Colts got time to rest up before a critical Week 7 matchup against the Texans in a game that will go a long way in shaping the AFC South.

-13. Los Angeles Rams (3-3; 8): No Todd Gurley, no Jared Goff (Oh he played?
+13. Los Angeles Rams (3-3; 8): No Todd Gurley, no Jared Goff (oh, he played?
 I missed him), and the Rams have serious problems to sort out on the offensive side of the ball, something you wouldn’t have predicted given their firepower.

 14. Philadelphia Eagles (3-3; 9): The NFC East is just a mess.
-The Eagles can grab control of the division by handing the Cowboys their fourth-straight loss.
+The Eagles can grab control of the division by handing the Cowboys their fourth straight loss.
 Their pass defense might have something to say about that first, though.

-15. Baltimore Ravens (4-2; 15): Would have liked to see the Ravens put away the Bengals a little more decisively, but Lamar Jackson had a nice bounce back game, and that rushing attack looks stout.
+15. Baltimore Ravens (4-2; 15): Would have liked to see the Ravens put away the Bengals a little more decisively, but Lamar Jackson had a nice bounce-back game, and that rushing attack looks stout.

 16. Chicago Bears (3-2; 13): The Bears got plenty of time to think about their ugly loss to the Oakland Raiders across the pond.
 Let’s see how they respond.